 At Hippo Education our mission is to empower the people of medicine to learn, grow, and thrive by creating education and community.

-Peds RAP (“RAP” stands for reviews and perspectives) is the premier national and international monthly audio CME program for pediatrics practitioners.
+Primary Care RAP (“RAP” stands for reviews and perspectives) is the premier national and international monthly audio CME program for primary care practitioners.

-We are looking for exceptional and dynamic educators with a passion for making education accessible to the frontline pediatric doctors of the world.
-We need people with a knack for simplifying complex topics, who aren’t afraid to laugh at themselves, the absurdities of life and medicine, and who want to be part of the future of medical education.
+We are looking for exceptional and dynamic educators with a passion for making education accessible to the frontline primary care doctors of the world.
+We need people with a knack for simplifying complex topics, who aren’t afraid to laugh at themselves and the absurdities of life and medicine, and who want to be part of the future of medical education.

 You’ll be responsible for making a varying amount (depends on your time commitment) of educational greatness each month.
 A typical segment on the program is about 20-30 minutes of audio (think of it like a medical podcast but infinitely better).
 We’re looking for engaging speakers with an inviting style, an irreverent and humorous personality, and above all an exceptional ability to simplify important concepts and a love for teaching.

 In a typical month you’ll work with our team to choose a topic, develop a segment, record it on professional equipment and software (we’ll equip and train you), and deliver it to us.
 You can basically do it all from home.
 The segments you’ll develop might be reviews of recent literature or practice updates, an interview with an expert, a discussion or debate with colleagues or patients, a review of a core concept, etc..

 You’ll be relied upon to deliver at least one 20-30 minute segment each month.
 We’ll take your recording and professionally produce it, add music and ambience, clean up the “um’s” and “uh’s”, and make you sound like a radio star!

 Be sure to take a listen to some examples at https://home.hippoed.com/primarycare/rap/